 From these hypnotic African rhythms and other strains of music that filtered into New Orleans in the late 1800s came the musical art form now known as jazz.

 Today that colorful African heritage is celebrated during the Congo Square New World Rhythms Festival in the same locale.
 Congo Square, now a section of Louis Armstrong Park on North Rampart Street, lies opposite the French Quarter in the now-famous Treme neighborhood.
 It is a convenient walking distance from the French Quarter and downtown hotels.

 In addition, there will be a stage that features performances by youth groups from local schools.
-School-based vocal and instrumental groups, especially those specializing in gospel and jazz, will be included in the festival lineup.
+School-based vocal and instrumental groups, especially those specializing in gospel and jazz, are being added to the festival lineup.

-The Congo Square New World Rhythms Festival began in 2007 and is presented by the New Orleans Jazz & Heritage Foundation, the same organization that stages the annual New Orleans Jazz & Heritage Festival and several others throughout the year.
-The foundation also sponsors educational events aimed at keeping New Orleans’ musical heritage alive and vibrant.
+The festival began in 2007 and is presented by the New Orleans Jazz & Heritage Foundation, the same organization that stages the annual New Orleans Jazz & Heritage Festival and several others throughout the year.
+The foundation also sponsors educational events aimed at keeping the New Orleans musical culture heritage alive and vibrant.